How to Dispose of Hazardous Pharmaceutical Waste

 Pharmaceutical waste is considered hazardous based on its chemical properties.
 The Resource Conservation and Recovery Act (RCRA) defines a medication as hazardous if it contains P-list or U-list chemicals or if it has one of the following characteristics:

-These types of medications must be handled just like any other hazardous waste.
+You should handle these types of medications just like any other hazardous waste.
 Extra precautions in their disposal must be taken to eliminate pollution and health risks.
 Luckily, hazardous pharmaceutical waste only accounts for approximately 5 to 10 percent of all pharmaceutical waste.

 Safe Handling and Disposal

-Proper handling of pharmaceutical waste is not difficult when your staff is trained and provided with easy-to-follow waste management guidelines.
+Proper handling of pharmaceutical waste is not difficult when you train your staff and provide easy-to-follow waste management guidelines.
 Here is an example of the steps you can take when handling pharmaceutical waste:

 The 4 Key Steps to Handle Medical Waste Safely